 To overcome this deficiency and enable efficient lifts, the project team developed a plan to use tower cranes instead of a conventional crane.
 This unique approach to construction in an industrial environment won accolades from the client and served as an efficient means of handling the lifting requirements.

 Competition for labor in this growing area meant that the client relied on PCL’s access to skilled craft labor beyond Southeast Texas.
-As the self-performing contractor, PCL completed underground piping, civil work, equipment foundations, structural steel, process piping, equipment installation, electrical and instrumentation, and insulation work.
+PCL self-performed the underground piping, civil work, equipment foundations, structural steel, process piping, equipment installation, electrical and instrumentation, and insulation work.
 The PCL team worked 3,037,671 hours without a lost-time incident.